 An Exquisite Pair of German Baroque Beakers with Figural Representations of the Four Seasons, Silver, partly Gilt

-This pair of beakers engraved with biblical representations of the four seasons represent an exceptional ensemble of the German baroque.
+This pair of beakers engraved with allegorical representations of the four seasons represent an exceptional ensemble of the German baroque.
 Not only is the maker one of the best silversmiths of this period in Augsburg, but the the engravings on the beakers themselves are exceptionally well crafted and secure, showing the exceptional condition they are in.

 There is no doubt that the theme of this present pair beakers heightens there interestingness and charm, however the exquisite and detailed works of engraving gives them the ability to be furthermore fascinating and engaging.
 The representations of the four seasons are divided in two pairs, each pair are placed on two sides of the beakers.
 On the one, Ceres holding a sickle and corn stalks in order to represent Summer and Bacchus on a barrel signifying Autumn.
 On the other, Diana/Luna with a dog, cloak and bow for Winter and Flora holding flowers depicting Spring.
 Each cartouche with the four figures is interrupted by engraved fruit and flower clusters.
 All four gods are presented quite decently and are thus a rather conservative representation of the Four Seasons.
 The marks are on the bottom.
 Both beakers are gilt inside.